knight6700/MarvelApp/README.md

 # Heroes App 📱

-**Heros App** is a Swift-based iOS application built using TCA architecture.
-The app displays a list of Hereos with their details and allows search Heroes by their names.
+**Heroes App** is a Swift-based iOS application built using TCA architecture.
+The app displays a list of Heroes with their details and allows search Heroes by their names.

 ---